-- (1) The SBA shall reimburse the Company, with respect to each Covered Event commencing during the Contract Year for the "Reimbursement Percentage" elected, this percentage times the amount of Ultimate Net Loss paid by the Company in excess of the Company's Retention, as adjusted pursuant to Article V(28), plus 5% of the reimbursed Losses for Loss Adjustment Expense Reimbursement. - (2) The Reimbursement Percentage will be 45% or 75% or 90%, at the Company's option as elected under Article XX. - (3) The aggregate liability of the FHCF with respect to all Reimbursement Contracts covering this Contract Year shall not exceed the limit set forth under Section 215.555(4)(c)1., Florida Statutes.
-For specifics regarding reimbursement calculations, see section (3)(c) of Article X. - (4) Upon the occurrence of a Covered Event, the SBA shall evaluate the potential Losses to the FHCF and the FHCF's capacity at the time of the event.
+(1) The SBA shall reimburse the Company with respect to each Covered Event commencing during the Contract Year in the amount of Ultimate Net Loss paid by the Company in excess of the Company's Retention, as adjusted pursuant to the definition of Retention in Article V, multiplied by the applicable Coverage Level, plus 10% of the reimbursed Losses as a Loss Adjustment Expense Allowance, the total of which shall not exceed the Company's Limit.

+- (2) Section 215.555(4)(c)1., Florida Statutes provides that the obligation of the FHCF with respect to all Contracts covering a particular Contract Year shall not exceed the Actual Claims-Paying Capacity of the FHCF up to a specified dollar limit. - (3) In order to assure that reimbursements do not exceed the statutory limit on the obligation of the FHCF provided in Section 215.555(4)(c)1., Florida Statutes, the SBA shall, upon the occurrence of a Covered Event, evaluate the potential Losses to the FHCF and the FHCF's capacity at the time of the event.
 The initial Projected Payout Multiple used to reimburse the Company for its Losses shall not exceed the Projected Payout Multiple as calculated based on the capacity needed to provide the FHCF's coverage.
-If it appears that the Estimated Claims-Paying Capacity may be exceeded, the SBA shall reduce the projected payout factors or multiples for determining each participating insurer's projected payout uniformly among all insurers to reflect the Estimated Claims-Paying Capacity. - (5) Reimbursement amounts shall not be reduced by reinsurance paid or payable to the Company from other sources.
-Once the Company's limit of coverage has been exhausted, the Company will not be entitled to further reimbursements. - (6) After the end of the calendar year, the SBA shall notify insurers of the estimated Borrowing Capacity and the Balance of the Fund as of December 31.
-In May and October of each year, the SBA shall publish in the Florida Administrative Register a statement of the FHCF's estimated Borrowing Capacity, Estimated Claims-Paying Capacity, and the projected Balance of the Fund as of December 31. - (7) The obligation of the SBA with respect to all Contracts covering a particular Contract Year shall not exceed the Balance of the Fund as of December 31 of that Contract Year, together with the maximum amount the SBA is able to raise through the issuance of revenue bonds or through other means available to the SBA under Section 215.555, Florida Statutes, up to the limit in accordance with Section 215.555(4)(c)1. and (6), Florida Statutes.
-The obligations and the liability of the SBA are more fully described in Rule 19-8.013, Florida Administrative Code (F.A.C.).
+If it appears that the Estimated Claims-Paying Capacity may be exceeded, the SBA shall reduce the projected payout factors or multiples for determining each participating insurer's projected payout uniformly among all insurers to reflect the Estimated Claims-Paying Capacity. - (4) Reimbursement amounts shall not be reduced by reinsurance paid or payable to the Company from other sources.
+Once the Company's Limit has been exhausted, the Company will not be entitled to further reimbursements.